abhijit-mudigonda/abhijit-mudigonda.github.io/content/posts/first.md

 This was unfortunate, because during this time, I started graduate school, and people actually started looking at my website!
 Also since starting graduate school, I've written several half-finished expository notes.
-This mostly happens in a rather funny way.
+This happens in a rather funny way.
 I frequently give talks at student seminars.
 Every time I do so, I try to choose a topic that I don't know very much about.
 Because I am overambitious, I consistently underestimate how long it will take me to actually learn this topic.
 Because I usually don't mind improvising, I have very little sense of urgency when it comes to preparing things.
 As a result, I almost never finish my notes before the talk happens.
-Independently, I sometimes write down sketches of proofs of interesting results that I hear from Frank or from other students, but don't always finish them.
+I also sometimes write down sketches of proofs of interesting results that I hear from Frank or from other students, but don't always finish them.